aspose-html/Aspose.HTML-Documentation/content/net/release-notes/release-notes-2023/aspose-html-for-net-23-2-release-notes/_index.md

 ## **Compatibility Notice**

-Please note that the support of Cancellation Token is only available in the Aspose.HTML libraries compiled for .NetFramework 4.0 and .NetStandard 2.0.

 Also, we would like to inform our customers that starting from version 23.4, we will only be supporting .NetStandard 2.0.